 Ron Taylor of Clean Water Nashville discusses the history of the city’s waterworks and sewer systems, including the collapse of the Eighth Avenue Reservoir, cholera epidemics, “night soil scavengers,” and more.

-Krista Castillo, museum coordinator at Fort Negley Park, discusses the history of the Civil War fort, including the important role played by African Americans.
+Krista Castillo, museum coordinator at Fort Negley Park, discusses the history of the Civil War fort, including the important role played there by African Americans.